catalinasmeureanu/terraform-getting-started/terraform-getting-started.md

 With Terraform installed start creating your infrastructure.

-1. We recommend to create a new directory on your local machine for Terraform configuration code.
+1. We recommend to create a new directory on your local machine to store the Terraform configuration code.

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

-2. Create a file called `main.tf` for Terraform configuration code.
+2. Create a file called `main.tf` to define the infrastructure:

 ```shell
 $ touch main.tf